depenguin-me/depenguin-builder/README.md

 ### Configure custom packages
 You can edit the file `customfiles/depenguin_packages.txt` if you have additional packages to include.

-Beware file size of resulting image is a potential concern, see MFSBSD documentation.
+Beware file size of resulting image is a potential concern, see mfsBSD documentation.

 ### Configure variables in build script
 Optionally configure variables in `build.sh`, such as output filename and